Hornady Superformance 6.5 Creedmoor Review: Hotrod Hunting Rounds

 - Produced in quantities that could keep up with demand

-The 6.5 Creedmoor round was developed by necking down a 30 Thompson Center case to accept a 6.5mm or 0.264” bullet diameter.
+The 6.5 Creedmoor round was developed by necking down a 30 Thompson Center case to accept a 6.5mm (or 0.264”) diameter bullet.

-Although Emary wanted to name the round the 6.5 DeMille, the legendary shooter declined this honor and instead insisted that they use the name “Creedmoor” in honor of the Creedmoor Rifle Range in Long Island, New York, where the first National Matches were held.
+Although Emary wanted to name the round the "6.5 DeMille," the legendary shooter declined such an honor.
+He instead insisted that they name the cartridge in honor of the historic Creedmoor Rifle Range in Long Island where the first National Matches were held.

-Developed to fire high ballistic coefficient bullets and have considerably less felt recoil than larger long-range shooting calibers like the 300 Winchester Magnum, the 6.5 Creedmoor has become one of the few new cartridge success stories since the turn of the millennium.
+Developed to fire high ballistic coefficient (BC) bullets and have considerably less felt recoil than larger long-range shooting cartridges like the 300 Winchester Magnum, the 6.5 Creedmoor has become one of the few new cartridge success stories since the turn of the millennium.

 Variations

-At the time of writing, there are only two factory loads available for Hornady Superformance 6.5 Creedmoor.
-Let’s take a look at both loads.
+At the time of writing, there are only two Hornady Superformance 6.5 Creedmoor factory loads available.
+Let’s take a look at both.

-If you need to ensure that Bambi and his 12-point father end up in your freezer, then make sure you reach for Hornady 6.5 Creedmoor 120-grain CX Superformance ammunition.
+If you need to make sure that Bambi and his 12-point dad end up in your freezer, reach for Hornady 6.5 Creedmoor 120 grain CX Superformance ammunition.

-At the heart of the round is Hornady’s CX (copper alloy eXpanding) hunting bullet.
-This monolithic copper alloy bullet is completely lead-free, offers devastating terminal performance, penetrates deep, and will have nearly 95% weight retention.
+At the heart of this round is Hornady’s CX (Copper alloy eXpanding) hunting bullet.
+The monolithic copper alloy bullet is completely lead-free, exhibits devastating terminal performance, penetrates deep, and will have nearly 95% weight retention.

-Loaded with Hornady’s stringent quality control, 6.5 Creedmoor Superformance ammunition can easily achieve MOA levels of accuracy (or better) from most hunting rifles right out of the box.
-All Superformance ammo is loaded in Hornady’s factory-new brass cases that are Boxer-primed, so they are perfect for reloading.
+Loaded in strict accordance with Hornady’s stringent quality control, 6.5 Creedmoor Superformance ammunition can easily achieve MOA levels of accuracy (or better) from most hunting rifles.
+All Superformance ammo is loaded in Hornady’s factry fresh (and highly reloadable) brass cases.

-With an impressive muzzle velocity of 3,050 fps and a whopping 2,479 ft-lbs of muzzle energy, this round has a flat trajectory and can take down any medium-sized game animal you’ll cross paths with across the continental USA.
-With proper shot placement, you can even take down elk or black bear, but for big game, I’d prefer the next round we will discuss below.
+With an impressive muzzle velocity of 3,050 fps and a whopping 2,479 ft-lbs of muzzle energy, this round has a flat trajectory and can take down any medium game you cross paths with throughout the Lower 48 (and Hawaii too, I guess).
+With proper shot placement, you can even take down elk or black bear, but for big game, I’d prefer the round discussed below.

-If you’re planning on taking aim on large game like elk and black bear, then you want to reach for the 129gr SST.
+If you’re p taking aim on large game like elk and black bear, then you want to reach for the 129gr Super Shock Tip (SST) ammo.

 Ballistics for Hornady 6.5 Creedmoor Superformance Ammo

-Below we’ve compiled a ballistics table for all three different variations of Hornady 6.5 Creedmoor Superformance ammunition currently available on the market.
-Please note that muzzle velocities were calculated using a 24” barrel length.
+Here is a ballistics table for both variations of Hornady ce 6.5 Creedmoor Superformanammunition currently available on the market.
+(Note that muzzle velocities were recorded using a 24” barrel.)

 Parting Shots

 If you can’t tell by now, I’m a pretty big fan of Hornady Superformance ammo.
-These rifle cartridges are excellent for hunting across the continental USA and are designed to minimize the suffering of whatever trophy game animal you have in your sights.
+These rifle cartridges are excellent for hunting across the USA and designed to put game down toot sweet.

-The added muzzle velocity offered by Superformance ammunition is a real benefit, as it gives you a slightly flatter trajectory, and your rounds hit just a little harder.
-And sometimes, that extra oomph is just what you need to get the job done.
+The added muzzle velocity supplied by Superformance ammunition is a real benefit.
+It gives you a slightly flatter trajectory, as well as higher striking energy.
+Sometimes that extra oomph is just what you need to get the job done.

-If you are looking for some 6.5 Creedmoor hunting ammo, we have tons of it in stock and ready to ship to your door HERE, and I’ll look forward to seeing all of your trophy photos in my inbox this fall!
+If you are looking for some 6.5 Creedmoor hunting ammo, we have tons of it in stock and ready to ship to your door HERE.
+I’ll look forward to seeing all of your trophy photos in my inbox this fall!

 Frequently Asked Questions